Lanson2232/Lanson2232/README.md

 <hr>
 <h3 align="center" > Hi there</h3>

-<p style="border-left:2px solid #4d4c52; padding-left:7px; ">I'm Bünyamin , 16 years old student from Turkey.
+<p style="border-left:2px solid #4d4c52; padding-left:7px; ">I'm Bünyamin , student from Turkey.
 I'm mainly focused on Javascript and Web Development but I'm trying to learn more about the "future" technology.
 I also know the programming languages C#, Python, Php</br></p>

 #### Some Shit About Me: